Twin bombings at churches in Pakistan kill 14, wound 78

 The military now holds the major urban centres there, but residents say many militants fled before the offensive began and others remain in rural areas.

-(Additional reporting by Saud Mehsud in Dera Ismail Khan; Writing by Katharine Houreld; Editing by Alison Williams)
+(Additional reporting by Saud Mehsud in Dera Ismail Khan; writing by Katharine Houreld; editing by Robert Birsel and Jason Neely)